liyong03/YLLongTapShare/README.md

 <img src="./joy.gif" align="middle" width="320" />

+###Get Start
+Using [CocoaPods](http://cocoapods.org/) to get start, you can add following line to your Podfile:

+    pod 'YLLongTapShare'

 ###How to use it
 For using this control, it's very easy, after adding source file to your project, using following code to enable the long tap share function.